Bearing

 However, we insert the implicit links among anchor nodes to obtain the grounded graph.
 Furthermore, the existence of one anchor node rules out translation.
 If there is only one anchor node, then scaling is still allowed.
 This means that

 A point formation with directed bearing constraints is called directed parallel rigid if all directed parallel point formations are trivially parallel.
-There are a number of issues that must be addressed in the localization of networks with directed links.
+There are a number of issues that must be addressed in the localization of frameworks with directed links.
 We identify three key layers as follows:

 - Parallel rigidity of the underlying undirected formation;